BenPyton/ProceduralDungeon/Dungeon-Generator.md

 ### Tips
 The dungeon generator use RoomData Class References.\
-To create variables of this type, in the Variable Type field search "RoomData", hever it and click on "Class Reference".
+To create variables of this type, in the Variable Type field search "RoomData", hover it and click on "Class Reference".\
 [Insert image here]